iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 The first step to controlling your potentiostat with the library is to create a device object.
-In order to do this you will need to know the name of the **port** on the computer which is associated with the potentiostat shield.
+In order to do this you will need to know the name of the **port** on the computer which is associated with the Rodeostat.
 The name of this port will vary depending on your OS, what other devices are connected to your computer,  etc.  On linux this port will be named something like /dev/ttyACM0, /dev/ttyACM1, ..., etc.  On Windows it will be named